The Water Cycle With Labels

 (Diagram 1: Show a labeled diagram depicting evaporation from a body of water, like a lake or ocean, with arrows indicating water vapor rising into the atmosphere.
 Label the sun as the energy source.)

 Evaporation is the process where liquid water transforms into water vapor (a gas).
 The sun's energy is the primary driver, heating the water's surface and providing the energy needed for the water molecules to overcome their intermolecular forces and escape into the atmosphere.
-The rate of evaporation is influenced by several factors, including temperature, humidity, wind speed, and the surface area of the water body.
+And the rate of evaporation is influenced by several factors, including temperature, humidity, wind speed, and the surface area of the water body.
 Evaporation is not limited to oceans and lakes; it also occurs from soil, plants (transpiration – discussed below), and even snow and ice (sublimation – also discussed below).

 2. Transpiration: Water Release from Plants